xdrie/gatekeeper/doc/basic_usage.md

 to modify permissions, use `PATCH /a/perms/update` with a user uuid, a type specifying whether to `add` or `remove` permissions, and an array of permission paths (of the format `/Layer`).

 to get your permissions as a user, use `GET /a/perms`. this will return all permissions associated with a given user account.

+## issuing an app token

+for our `FrenchFry` app, `GET /a/app/token/FrenchFry` to request that the server grant an app token. if the user has been granted permission to the app, a token will be returned.